dice-roller/rpg-dice-roller/docs/contributing/readme.md

 We use the [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 This means that there is always a `master` branch and a `develop` branch, and there may be other branches that follow the git-flow naming conventions.

-* The `master` branch is is the current latest release, and should only be modified when making a release.
+* The `master` branch is is the current latest release, and should _only be modified when making a release_.
 * The `develop` branch is where all the fun happens, and where we can work and make our changes (Although these should generally be done on a feature branch).